 We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing.
-Our responsibilities under those standards are further described in the "Our responsibilities for the audit of the financial statements" section of our report.
+Our responsibilities under those standards are further described in the 'Our responsibilities for the audit of the financial statements' section of our report.

-We are independent of European Healthcare Acquisition and Growth Company B.V. in accordance with the EU Regulation on specific requirements regarding statutory audit of public-interest entities, the Wet toezicht accountantsorganisaties (Wta, Audit firms supervision act), the Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
+We are independent of European Healthcare Acquisition and Growth Company B.V. in accordance with the Wet toezicht Accountantsorganisaties (Wta, Audit firms supervision act), the Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
 Furthermore, we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA, Dutch Code of Ethics).